The importfeeds plugin helps you keep track of newly imported music in your library.

 To use the plugin, just put importfeeds on the plugins line in your configuration file.
 Then set a few options under the importfeeds: section in the config file.

 The dir configuration option can be set to specify another folder than the default library directory.
-This is where your playlist will be created.

 The relative_to configuration option can be set to make the m3u paths relative to another folder than where the playlist is being written.
 If you’re using importfeeds to generate a playlist for MPD, you should set this to the root of your music library.